dcrodrigues0/scheduler-poc/README.md

 | ----------------------------------------------------------------------- | ------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | PK (Auto generated random number)                                       | Is the service that will be scheduled ex: (Math class, Portuguese Class) | A map in format Map<String, List<String>> that contains the service available date as key and the available hours as values Ex: {"08/03/23":{"L":["18:00","19:00"]},"19/03/23":{"L":["08:00","19:00"]}}

-> Data model can be loaded in aws using cloud formation.
+> Data model can be loaded in aws using [Cloud formation](https://github.com/dcrodrigues0/scheduler-poc/tree/main/aws).

 # Integrate DynamoDB With Spring Boot